 Tachycardia usually stems from a disruption in the normal electrical impulses that control the heart’s pumping action, or the rate at which the heart pumps.

-Depending on the type and cause of tachycardia, the following factors may trigger it:
+Depending on the type and cause of tachycardia, the following

 - a reaction to certain medications

 - consuming excessive amounts of alcohol or caffeine

 - electrolyte imbalance